hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

    .. figure:: mfa_quickstart/login_node.PNG
       :align: center
       :alt: login_node
 #.
-That’s it!
+That's it!
 You can continue doing your HPC work as usual.

 Using apps that use SSH connections in the background
 -----------------------------------------------------